Songhai9/DSA-practice/TP2/punition/desc.md

 # Punishment

-Your program must write the sentence: "I love programming."
+Your program must write the sentence: "J'aime la programmation."
 135 times, placing this sentence exactly once on each line.
 Be careful, if your program does not display this exact sentence with the period and capital letter in the right place, you will be punished and have to start all over again 😭😭😭😭.